David A. Frank, Dean

 Second Language.
 For either a bachelor of arts (BA) or a bachelor of science (BS) degree, honors college students must (1) demonstrate second-language proficiency equivalent to completion of the second college year in a second language and (2) satisfy all requirements in a university department, program, or school that offers a major leading to a BA or BS degree.

 The second-language requirement is waived if a department, program, or school requires 90 or more credits of course work for a major leading to a BS degree.
-Such majors include biology, business administration, biochemistry, chemistry, computer and information science, environmental science, environmental studies, general science, geological sciences, human physiology, marine biology, and physics.
-The second-language requirement is also waived for students pursuing bachelor of architecture or bachelor of fine arts degrees.
+Such majors include accounting, biology, business administration, biochemistry, chemistry, computer and information science, environmental science, environmental studies, general science, geological sciences, human physiology, marine biology, material and product studies, physics, and product design.
+The second-language requirement is also waived for students pursuing bachelor of architecture, bachelor of interior architecture, or bachelor of landscape architecture degrees, or for students pursuing a bachelor of fine arts degrees who choose to satisfy the BS mathematics or computer and information sciences proficiency requirement.
+No case exists in which Clark Honors College language requirements replace departmental language requirements.
 In music, where there are several choices of degrees, the second-language requirement is waived only in cases in which it is not a requirement for the student’s chosen degree.

 University and Major Requirements.
 Honors college requirements, which replace university general-education requirements, represent roughly one-third of a student’s total four-year schedule.
 Before graduating, Clark Honors College students must also meet the requirements, listed elsewhere in this catalog, of their major department or professional school.
 They must maintain a 3.00 or better cumulative grade point average (GPA).